-JTG 4-5-6-7 conducted studies on the compatibility between IMT systems and the radars that operate in the 1 300-1 400 MHz range and all studies show that co-frequency, co-coverage sharing between radars, and IMT systems is not feasible.
+JTG 4-5-6-7 conducted studies on the compatibility between IMT systems and the radars that operate in the 1 300-1 400 MHz range and all studies show that co-frequency sharing between radars and IMT systems in the same geographical area is not feasible.
 These studies are contained in the JTG 4-5-6-7 Chairman's Report (Annex 25).
-Additionally, the studies show that global harmonization of this band for IMT use may not be feasible and that any possible use of portions of this frequency range for IMT is possible only at the national or local level.
-Therefore, any WRC-15 action on this range for IMT identification is unwarranted.
-Moreover, there is no technical analysis that would support global use of the band for IMT and the suggested mitigation techniques that might allow compatible operations at the local or national level have not been determined to be practical by the expert working parties of the ITU-R.
+Additionally, the studies show that global harmonization of this band for IMT use may not be feasible and that any use of portions of this frequency range for IMT is possible only at the national level.
+Moreover, the mitigation techniques in Annex 25 that might allow compatible operations at the national level "have not at this point been determined as practical by the expert working parties" of the ITU-R.

-In Region 1 and the United States, the frequency range 1 350-1 400 MHz (1 350-1 390 MHz in the United States) has a primary mobile service (MS) allocation.
+In Region 1 and the United States, the frequency range 1 350-1 400 MHz (1 350-1 390 MHz in the United States) has co-primary allocations to the fixed service (FS), mobile service (MS), and radiolocation services In addition, the 1350-1370 MHz frequency band has a co-primary allocation to the aeronautical radionavigation service in the United States and Canada via footnote 5.334).
 The JTG did not conduct sharing studies between IMT and other MS systems operating in the band.
 Therefore, no technical basis exists to assess the compatibility between these differing MS applications.
-Given the importance of these MS operations in the United States, including critical aeronautical mobile telemetry (AMT) operations, and the lack of studies in the ITU-R on compatibility between the differing MS uses of the band, the United States cannot support identification for IMT use in the 1 300-1 400 MHz frequency range.
+Given the importance of these MS operations in the United States in the ITU-R on compatibility between the differing MS uses of the band, the United States cannot support identification for IMT use in the 1 300-1 400 MHz frequency range.

-Given the results of the JTG studies and the adverse effects on incumbent service operations that would be adversely affected by IMT use of the band, the United States proposes no change to the ITU Radio Regulations regarding IMT for the 1 300-1 400 MHz band.
+Given the results of the ITU-R studies, the United States cannot support IMT identification in the 1 300-1 400 MHz band.

-Proposals:
+Proposal: